GoogleCloudPlatform/data-migration-tool/docs/installation/README.md

-* Current release supports DDLs and select queries only.
+* Current release supports DDLs and SELECT queries only.
 DML statements will be supported with dry run option only.
-* Current release doesn't support data transfer for Oracle and Incremental data load for Teradata,Redshift.
+* Current release doesn't support data transfer for Oracle or Incremental data load for Teradata, Redshift.

 # DMT Deployment